The statistics say it all-around 80% of Australians who invest in property never make it past their first investment.

 Property investment should be part of a long-term strategy which makes it a more predictable venture and removes the emotion that can lead to poor buying decisions.

-You’re more likely to become wealthy by things you say no to, rather then the things you say yes to and having a strategy will make it easier to make those crucial decisions.
+You’re more likely to become wealthy by things you say no to, rather than the things you say yes to, and having a strategy will make it easier to make those crucial decisions.